clojuredocs/guides/articles/language/core_overview.md

 ### count

 Returns a count of the number of items in a collection.
-Nil returns a value of 0.
+An argument of nil returns 0.

 {% highlight clojure %}
 (count "Hello")